spdk/spdk/scripts/perf/nvmf/README.md

 - enable_pm - bool;
   if bool is set to true, power measurement is enabled via collect-bmc-pm on the target side.
 Default: true.
+- irq_settings - dict;
+  Choose how to adjust network interface IRQ settings.
+  mode: default - run IRQ alignment script with no additional options.
+  mode: bynode - align IRQs to be processed only on CPU cores matching NIC
+    NUMA node.
+  mode: cpulist - align IRQs to be processed only on CPU cores provided
+    in the cpulist parameter.
+  cpulist: list of CPU cores to use for cpulist mode.
+Can be provided as
+    list of individual cores ("[0,1,10]"), core ranges ("[0-10]"), or mix of both ("[0-1,10,20-22]")
+  exclude_cpulist: reverse the effect of cpulist mode.
+Allow IRQ processing
+    only on CPU cores which are not provided in cpulist parameter.

 Optional, Kernel Target only: